 If you would like guidance on the key non-financial issues impacting your business, get in touch with one of our experts.

 What Story Does The Data Tell?

-There are 867 companies based in the EU within the Datamaran business intelligence platform.
+As of May 2017, there are 867 companies based in the EU within the Datamaran business intelligence platform.
 Our analysis shows that less than half of these companies are actively releasing sustainability reports or integrated reports.